crankycaleb/pro/_posts/2018-09-08-Duplicati-Backup-Fedora.md

 subtitle: Simple and Powerful Encrypted Backups
 ---

 Personally, one of the scariest parts of self-hosting is having all my data under one roof.
-Power issues, theft, fire or other natural disasters are just a few potential
+Power issues, theft, fire or other natural disasters are just a few of the potential risks to my data.
 Blah Blah backups are good AES 256 encrypted

 **Duplicati Setup**